LONDON MARKETS: FTSE 100 Slides To 2-week Low As Pound, Tanking Oil Prices Bite

 Read:Euro slumps after report ECB will cut inflation outlook through 2019 (http://www.marketwatch.com/story/euro-slumps-after-report-ecb-will-cut-inflation-outlook-through-2019-2017-06-07)

-A stronger pound tends to weigh on the FTSE, as about 75% of revenues of the companies that make up the index are generated outside the U.K.
+A stronger pound tends to weigh on the FTSE, as about 75% of revenues for index are generated outside the U.K.

 The London benchmark also closed with losses on the first two days of the week, in the run-up to three key events Thursday: The U.K. general election, the European Central Bank meeting and testimony by former Federal Bureau of Investigation Director James Comey.